stefets/stefets/README.md

 ⚡ [live-config](https://github.com/stefets/live-config) is my *mididings script builder API*, made for my needs but adaptable.

 ⚡ [flaskdings](https://github.com/stefets/flaskdings) is a Flask API.
-I wrote it to communicate with my [live-config](https://github.com/stefets/live-config) app.
+I wrote it to communicate with my [mididings script](https://github.com/stefets/live-config).
 It exposes the following features:
 * An OSC service, using LiveOSC
 * RESTful endpoints doing direct calls to LiveOSC methods
 * A modern HTML5+Bootstrap UI with Flask-SocketIO (A serious alternative to the built-in livedings UI)